 There are a multitude of stop offs that are worthwhile on your way to vacation in the Georgia mountains.
-If you are coming from South Carolina, consider stopping at Paris Mountain State Park, which is in South Carolina.
-We hiked two trails connected by a road through the park and enjoyed quite a bit of solitude.
-We only saw a total of 10 people on the trails the whole day.
+If you are coming from South Carolina, consider stopping at Paris Mountain State Park.
 Paris Mountain State Park is located just 5 miles north of Greenville, SC.
 Greenville is a bustling city with a main street full of restaurants with outdoor seating and shops to wander through.
 The park itself offers fishing, a designated swimming area, canoe/kayak/paddleboat rentals, and hiking & biking trails.
 Picnic shelters are scattered throughout the park, along with campsites (some with full RV hookups) located near shower/restroom facilities.
-We spent a few hours here and enjoyed the trails, but barely scratched the surface.
-This was a great way to start off our weekend adventure.
+You can spend a few hours here and enjoy the trails, but you will barely scratched the surface.
+This can be a great way to start off your weekend adventure.

 Activities in the GA Mountains

-Our focus was outdoor activity with as few people around as possible.
-We traveled during COVID-19 times so we chose to be extra careful about this.
-The morning after we arrived we set out to Unicoi State Park to conquer their zipline adventure.
-The group sizes were limited to 10 people, and everyone wore masks including the guides.
-They sanitized all equipment prior to our time on the course to ensure healthy standards were met and kept.
+If your focus is outdoor adventure set out to Unicoi State Park to conquer their zipline adventure through the Georgia mountains.
+The group sizes were limited to 10 people, and the guides were spectacular at keeping everyone safe and helping all to feel comfortable.
 It was a stress-free and super fun environment for a family of adventure teens.

-After our time zip lining, we drove over to Anna Ruby Falls to do a short hike and observe the beautiful cascading falls.
-Although the entries were limited and the parking lot was less than half full, it still felt a bit crowded to us.
-I think being at home for so long has made us hyper aware of masses of people-something we would never have blinked at prior to this global pandemic.
-Everyone was courteous and respectful, allowing for spaced out pictures and ample viewing time.
+After zip lining, drive over to Anna Ruby Falls to do a short hike and observe the beautiful cascading falls.
 This is a very easy hike with a great reward.
 If you have littles or tired legs from a previous hike, this is a great one to add to your weekend adventure.

-There is no shortage of hiking trails in this area of Georgia that were perfect for our weekend adventure.
-We did a lot of research to see where we could hop on the Appalachian Trail, where to find easy parking spots for trailheads and where bathroom facilities were open.
-We used Atlanta Trails for all the information we needed.
-Not everything was updated with COVID-19 closings, but it was the best resource we could find.
-Our oldest wanted to hike on the Appalachian Trail this summer, so we chose Preacher’s Rock as our family hike.
-It was the perfect moderate hike and it had the added benefit of amazing views at the end (this is an in & out hike).
-Per usual the rain chased us away sooner than we wanted.
+There is no shortage of hiking trails in this area of Georgia that are perfect for weekend trips in Georgia.
+Research to see where you could hop on the Appalachian Trail, where to find easy parking spots for trailheads and where bathroom facilities that are open.
+We recommend using Atlanta Trails for all the information you need.
+A popular hike on the Appalachian Trail for summer is Preacher’s Rock, a perfect family hike.
+It is a moderate hike with the added benefit of amazing views at the end (this is an in & out hike).

-After our hike to Preacher’s Rock we drove to Brasstown Bald visitors center, which is surrounded by the Chattahoochee-Oconee National Forest.
+After a hike to Preacher’s Rock drive to Brasstown Bald visitors center, which is surrounded by the Chattahoochee-Oconee National Forest.
 This is the tallest peak in Georgia and has some epic views from the observation deck.
 After you pay your entry and find a parking spot, you will need to hoof it up the .6 mile paved walkway.
 It’s short, but strenuous as it feels like you’re walking straight up.
 When you get to the top you’re at the tallest peak in Georgia at 4,784 elevation above sea level.
 I know for you west-coasters that’s no big deal, but most of us east coasters live at sea level so it’s a jump for us!!
 These are two of the best places to visit in the Georgia mountains if you are looking for outdoor activities.